bitdump/BLHeli/README.md

 To view and use the files, click the "Download ZIP" button on this page and download the repository to your computer.

-For flashing and configuration, download the BLHeliSuite PC software: https://www.mediafire.com/folder/dx6kfaasyo24l/BLHeliSuite or the Android APP on Google Play: https://play.google.com/store/apps/details?id=org.blheli.BLHeli_32
+For flashing and configuration, download the BLHeliSuite PC software:\n https://www.mediafire.com/folder/dx6kfaasyo24l/BLHeliSuite or the Android APP on Google Play: https://play.google.com/store/apps/details?id=org.blheli.BLHeli_32